Yuliannn94/Yuliannn94/README.md

 - 👋 Hi, I’m @Yuliannn94
 - 👀 I’m interested in Learning how to use and take advantage of the programing concept.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Java and HTML/CSS/JavaScript.
 - 💞️ I’m looking to collaborate on everything I posibly can.
 But most important, I'm looking to be guided in this world.
 - 📫 How to reach me: @yuliannn94 on Instagram.